NOBODY0012/mycodes/README.md

-Hi there.
+Hi there.\n
-I am kinda rookeei in all that .
+I am kinda rookeei in all that .\n
-But i am evolving my self as much as i can.
+But i am evolving my self as much as i can.\n